 5. Margin

-Margin is the amount of money a trader must deposit to open a position.
+Margin is the amount of money a trader must deposit to open a position for a new trade.
+No money, no margin.

 - Example: If you use 30:1 leverage and want to trade £30,000, your margin requirement would be £1,000.

-Failing to maintain sufficient margin can lead to a margin call, where your broker may close your positions to cover losses.
+Failing to maintain sufficient margin can lead to a margin call, where your broker may close your positions to cover losses and also avoid costing you to go into debt.

 6. Currency Pair

-There are many options for trading and pairs.
+There are many options for trading and “pairs”.
 Currencies are traded in pairs, such as GBP/USD.
-The first currency (GBP) is the base currency, and the second (USD) is the quote currency.
+The first currency, in this example “GBP” is the base currency, and the second “USD” is the quote currency.

 - Example: If GBP/USD is 1.2500, it means 1 GBP equals 1.25 USD.